Imported WISE Water

 Water Infrastructure and Supply Efficiency (WISE) is a partnership between Denver Water, Aurora Water and 10 South Metro water providers to provide a sustainable water supply.
-All of the partners are scheduled to receive water by late 2017 or early 2018, and advance the goal of each community to primarily use renewable water by 2055.
+After 9 years of planning and more than $50 million in infrastructure, Castle Rock began importing WISE water in April 2018.

 Join the epic adventure, and follow the Hydrated Man as he retraces the steps WISE water will take to secure Castle Rock's water future.

 The WISE partnership is one of the first of its kind in the country.
 Regional water providers are working together to share in renewable water, well water, physical pipes, treatment and storage assets, while still maintaining independent jurisdictions.

 By late 2017, or early 2018, each of the communities should receive WISE water.
 This WISE water will advance the goal of Castle Rock, and other South Metro communities, in transitioning to a predominantly renewable water supply by 2055.
 Reducing the reliance on groundwater extends the supply of this non-renewable source and provides diversity in supply, creating a more sustainable water future.

 To date, Castle Rock has invested $29.4 million into the WISE project cost.
 This investment is for the Town's portion of the shared resources such as Smoky Hill tank and space in the Western pipeline.
 It also encompasses Castle Rock specific projects such as the Outter Marker Road pipeline.